Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 Since the buff to Soldier, the pick-rate of McCree has been dwindling, but with good aim you can still do a lot with this hero.
 His Flashbang is still effective against flankers like Tracer and Genji, and he can be on par with Soldier in terms of damage from mid-close range.

 The go-to pick for every Weaboo is struggling to find his spot in the current meta, since he simply cannot get much done against the triple tank setup.
 He can still be useful in a dive comp, but he’s lacking in the damage dealing department especially against tanks.
 His overall kit is still extremely strong, but professional teams seem to not have any difficulty dealing with him.
-Genji is still a very strong pick in solo queue scenarios, but we’re placing him low on the tier list simply because he doesn’t fit in the current meta.
+Genji is still a very strong pick in solo queue scenarios, but we’re placing him low on the tier list simply because he isn’t good against multiple tanks, which is the current meta.

 Because of how easy it is to pull off the combo with Zarya, Hanzo is definitely a viable pick when you are having trouble capturing a point.
 However, much like his brother, Genji, Hanzo fails to keep up with consistent damage.
 He is certainly a solid pick in any attack, especially if you are good at projectile aim, but he should be avoided on defense since he is fragile and picked off easily by flankers or off-tanks.